betterscientificsoftware/bssw.io/Site/Categories/Crosscutting.md

 **Brief Overview:** [Description goes here.]

-**Quote:** “The function of good software is to make the complex appear to be simple.” — Grady Booch

 **Topics:**

 - **Funding sources and programs:** Short description goes here.
 1 phrase only. length estimate xxxxx xxxxx xxxxxx xxxxxxx xxxxxxx xxxxxx xxxxxx xxxxx.